clojurists-together/clojuriststogether.org/content/news/2025/2025 Oct Q3 Short Term Project Update.md

 title: "Oct 2025 Short-Term Q3 Project Updates"
 date: 2025-010-21T14:00:00+12:00
 author: Kathy Davis
-summary: "News from Ambrose Bonnaire-Sergeant, Dragan Duric, Jeremiah Coyle, Jeaye Wilkerson, Roman Liutikov"
+summary: "News from Ambrose Bonnaire-Sergeant, Dragan Duric, Jeaye Wilkerson, Jeremiah Coyle, Roman Liutikov"
 draft: True

 ---
-This is the first project update for fice of our Q3 2025 Funded Projects.
-(Reports for the other one is on a different schedule).
+This is the first project update for five of our Q3 2025 Funded Projects.
+(Reports for the other one are on a different schedule).
 A brief summary of each project is included to provide overall context.
 Thanks everyone for your awesome work!

 [Fireworks: Jeremiah Coyle](#fireworks-jeremiah-coyle)